2007–08 Pittsburgh Penguins season: Plans for the future

 Progress was made towards the team's new arena on March 22, when the former St. Francis Hospital, across the street from Mellon Arena, was imploded.
 Following debris removal and site preparation, groundbreaking for construction began in the summer.

 Season results

 The Penguins clinched their second consecutive playoff berth on March 25 in a 2–0 victory against the New Jersey Devils and earned the second-seed in the Eastern Conference.
 Two years removed from their last-place Eastern Conference finish in 2006, the Penguins clinched the Atlantic Division for the first time ever, when they defeated the Philadelphia Flyers, 4–2.
 The division championship was the first for the Penguins since winning the Northeast Division in 1998.
 It was the best finish by the team since finishing second in the 1997–98 season.
 The 102 points the Penguins gained during the season was the team's fifth 100-point season.
 The Penguins raised banners for their top finish in the Atlantic Division and subsequent Eastern Conference playoff championship prior to the first Mellon Arena home game of the 2008–09 season.

-This was the first time since the New York Rangers won the 1994 Stanley Cup that the Atlantic Division title was not won by either the New Jersey Devils or the Philadelphia Flyers.